PauVal99/Overcooked/README.md

 # Overcooked

-Overcooked is a recreation of [Overcooked](https://www.youtube.com/watch?v=HxNxYDhBRrw) video game made in VJ at FIB for educational purposes.
+Overcooked is a recreation of [Overcooked!](https://www.youtube.com/watch?v=HxNxYDhBRrw) video game made in Videogames subject at FIB for educational purposes.
 It is made with Unity.

-Made by:
- + Sergi Doce
- + Pau Val
+Made by Sergi Doce and Pau Val Tubau.

 ## Play

-In order to play just run [bin/linux/Overcooked!.x86_64](bin/linux/Overcooked!.x86_64) for Linux and [bin/windows/Overcooked!.exe](bin/windows/Overcooked!.exe) for Windows.
+In order to play just run [bin/linux/Overcooked!.x86_64](bin/linux/Overcooked!.x86_64) for Linux or [bin/windows/Overcooked!.exe](bin/windows/Overcooked!.exe) for Windows.

-It is available in Windows and Linux.

 ## Instructions
+Keys:
  + **W** Move Bottom
  + **A** Move Left
  + **S** Move Rigt